trisberg/vertx-vtoons/README.md

 ### Configuration for CloudFoundry

+#### CloudFoundry runtime support

+We can add support to detect runtime environment settings using the [Java cloudfoundry-runtime ](https://github.com/cloudfoundry/vcap-java/tree/master/cloudfoundry-runtime) library.

+    import org.cloudfoundry.runtime.env.CloudEnvironment
+    import org.cloudfoundry.runtime.env.MongoServiceInfo

+    def cloudEnv = new CloudEnvironment()

 #### Web Server

 For simplicity, the configuration of the web server in the tutorial application is hard-coded to `localhost:8080`:

     def webServerConf = [
         port: 8080,
-        host: 'localhost'
+        host: 'localhost',

+    ...

     ]

-    // Start the web server, with the config we defined above container.deployVerticle('web-server', webServerConf);

 In order to run on CloudFoundry, the application must use the host name and port provided by CloudFoundry.
-This code reads the host name and port from the CloudFoundry environment, defaulting to `localhost:8080` if the CloudFoundry environment is not detected:
+This code reads the host name and port from the CloudEnvironment instance, defaulting to `localhost:8080` if the CloudFoundry environment is not detected:

     def webServerConf = [
-        port: (container.env['VCAP_APP_PORT'] ?: '8080') as int,
+        port: (cloudEnv.getValue('VCAP_APP_PORT') ?: '8080') as int,
-        host: container.env['VCAP_APP_HOST'] ?: 'localhost',
+        host: cloudEnv.getValue('VCAP_APP_HOST') ?: 'localhost',

+    ...

     ]

-    // Start the web server, with the config we defined above container.deployVerticle('web-server', webServerConf);

 #### MongoDB

 The tutorial app uses MongoDB as a back-end data store.
-No configuration is given for the MongoDB connection, so the default host and port are used by the MongoDB vert.x busmod.
+No configuration is given for the MongoDB connection, so the default host and port are used by the MongoDB vert.x module.

 When the application is pushed to CloudFoundry, it is bound to a MongoDB service.
-The connection parameters for the MongoDB service must also be read from the environment, defaulting if the CloudFoundry environment is not detected:
+The connection parameters for the MongoDB service must also be read from the environment using the MongoServiceInfo class, defaulting if the CloudFoundry environment is not detected:

     // Configuration for MongoDb
     def mongoConf = [:]

-    if (container.env['VCAP_SERVICES']) {
+    if (cloudEnv.isCloudFoundry()) {
-        def vcapEnv = new groovy.json.JsonSlurper().parseText(container.env['VCAP_SERVICES'])

-        vcapEnv['mongodb-1.8'].credentials.with {
+      mongoSvcInfo = cloudEnv.getServiceInfo("mongodb-vtoons", MongoServiceInfo.class)
-            mongoConf.host = host[0]
+      mongoConf.host = mongoSvcInfo.getHost()
-            mongoConf.port = port[0] as int
+      mongoConf.port = mongoSvcInfo.getPort() as int
-            mongoConf.db_name = db[0]
+      mongoConf.db_name = mongoSvcInfo.getDatabase()
-            mongoConf.username = username[0]
+      mongoConf.username = mongoSvcInfo.getUserName()
-            mongoConf.password = password[0]
+      mongoConf.password = mongoSvcInfo.getPassword()
     }
-    }

 ### SSL

 SSL and HTTPS on CloudFoundry is tricky.
-In order to simplify this example, the SSL support was removed from the tutorial application.
+In order to simplify this example, the SSL support was removed from the example application.

 ### vert.x Distribution